arollins5/MIST-GroupProject1/README.md

  - Query 2 shows what types of tables bring in the most money from customers compared to the average order and earnings of other tables.
 This allows management to see what table seat types to add to the diner in the future to increase sales.

-**3)** Query 3 lists out the employee IDs, what department they belong to, and their overall hourly pay when they’re hourly pay ends in .00.
+**3)** Query 3 lists out the employee IDs, what department they belong to, and their overall hourly pay when their hourly pay ends in.00.
 If an employee has received a raise in this fiscal year, their hourly pay would end in .25.

 ![Query3](https://github.com/user-attachments/assets/bcfaeb24-0ec9-41ff-9e3d-f8d0f92d6536)